 - AWS File Sharing with AWS EFS

-Amazon EFS is an AWS file sharing service that lets you manage file shares, like those used on traditional networks, and mount them on cloud or on-premises machines using the NFS protocol.
+Amazon EFS is an AWS file sharing service that lets you manage file shares, like those used on traditional networks, and mount them on Infrastructure as Service (IaaS) compute Instance or on-premises machines using the NFS protocol.

 In this post, we’ll review the basics of AWS EFS, give you some tips to help you optimize your performance, and see how it compares to other AWS storage options.
 Finally, we’ll show you how NetApp Cloud Volumes ONTAP can help you get the most out of whatever file service option you choose.